 - Try to relieve any anxieties you might have about flying before you get into the airplane.
 If you're learning how to fly, study as much as you can before the flight.
 Showing up prepared will decrease your stress and anxiety level and might prevent a nervous stomach.

 - If you're a student pilot, talk to your instructor about your options.
 For example, instead of attempting the scheduled lesson on steep turns, maybe you could try a straight-and-level cross-country flight, while your body adjusts to the flying experience.

 - Natural remedies, such as ginger or pressure therapy can help in some cases, but these remedies aren't proven.

 How to Alleviate Airsickness

-- Look outside at the fixed point on the horizon and make all turns, climbs, and descents very shallow.
+Get fresh air by opening the overhead air vents—the windows on smaller aircraft if possible.
+Try to cool off by loosening clothing or focusing the airflow on your face.
+Look outside at a fixed point on the horizon and make all turns, climbs, and descents very shallow.
 Keep your head as still as possible

 What Not to Do

-Getting over airsickness can take some time, but if you are persistent and follow some of these guidelines, there is a good chance that you'll conquer any motion sickness you may have in the beginning.
+Getting over airsickness can take some time, but if you are persistent and follow some of these guidelines, you have a good chance of conquering any motion sickness you may have in the beginning.